 In the top left corner there is a satellite dish to show the quality of the GPS position.
-Different colors represent different signal quality:
+Different colours represent different signal quality:

-- Black with a red cross means there is no connection with the GPS device. - Red means the GPS is connected but no GPS position is available, - Yellow means 2D reception.
-A GPS position has been acquired, The NVX200 Navigator is ready for navigation, but the GPS is using enough satellites for calculating the horizontal position only.
+- black with a red cross means there is no connection with the GPS device, - red means the GPS is connected but no GPS position is available, - yellow means 2D reception.
+A GPS position has been aquired, Touch & Go Navigator is ready for navigation, but the GPS is using enough satellites for calculating the horizontal position only.
 Elevation data is not provided, and the position error may be significant.

-Green means 3D reception.
+• green means 3D reception.
 The GPS receiver has enough satellites to calculate altitude.
 Position is generally correct (yet it can still be inaccurate due to different environmental factors).
-The NVX200 Navigator is ready for navigation.
+Touch & Go Navigator is ready for navigation.